 How Do Sports Brands Make Wearables?

+Wearables are one of the most important products in fashion technology.
 It is worth starting with Nike Fuel Band, which introduced the concept at the commercial level by giving to an average consumer a bracelet which helped them in their training.
-The product ceased to be manufactured in 2014.
-It is said that this had been caused by rumours of Apple Watch.
-How much truth is there to it?
-It is unknown, but so far, Nike makes no overt attempts at working on their hardware, focusing instead on the software.
-A different policy has been adopted by Under Armour, which offers a number of tracker sports devices – such as smart shoes, Under Armour Healthbox, manufactured in cooperation with HTC; they have also purchased various sports apps, such as Endomondo (2015).
+Company stopped making it in 2014.
+Nowadays, Nike makes no overt attempts at working on their hardware, focusing instead on the software.
+Under Armour addoped a different policy, which offers a number of tracker sports devices – such as smart shoes, Under Armour Healthbox, manufactured in cooperation with HTC; they have also purchased various sports apps, such as Endomondo (2015).
 In addition to wearables, they invest, like Adidas, in 3d printing, enabling their customers to customise their shoes.

 Customisation in sport and activewear

 Fashion brands often use customisation in their online shops.
 Out of Nike, Adidas, Under Armour, Puma, New Balance, Asics and Reebok, all but Puma and Asics offer customisations.
 Among those, the one at Under Armour (with the high-flown name “Icon”) has appeared the most interesting.
 How does that compare to e-commerce as a whole?
-According to L2 Inc., only 27% of the e-commerce businesses surveyed by them enable any customisation, of which 38% enable placement of monograms (it is the monograms that are often enabled by luxury brands).
+According to L2 Inc., only 27% of the e-commerce businesses surveyed by them enable any customisation, of which 38% enable placement of monograms.

 You may also like